-Mr. Braun, 68, was elected to the Board in 1988.
-He is a member of the Funds Management Committee, Risk and Credit Policy Committee, and serves as Chairman of the Finance and Corporate Development Committee.
-Mr. Braun brings to the Board, among other skills and qualifications, 40+ years as a construction executive with Industrial Contractors, Inc., a Top 400 Contractor, where he served as Chairman and CEO from 2009 to 2011, and Chairman, President and CEO from 2003 to 2009.
+Mr. Braun, 70, was elected to the Board in 1988.
+He is a member of the Funds Management Committee, Enterprise Risk Committee, and serves as Chairman of the Finance and Corporate Development Committee.
+Mr. Braun brings to the Board, among other skills and qualifications, 45+ years as a construction executive with Industrial Contractors, Inc., a Top 400 Contractor, where he served as Chairman and CEO from 2009 to 2011, and Chairman, President and CEO from 2003 to 2009.
 On December 28, 2011, Industrial Contractors, Inc. was acquired by Skanska USA.
-Mr. Braun is currently serving as Chairman Emeritus of Industrial Contractors Skanska.
+Mr. Braun is currently serving as Senior Advisor to Industrial Contractors Skanska.
+He is a partner or officer in several family real estate companies.
 Mr. Braun also has management experience and an in-depth knowledge of finance, as well as banking, due to his lengthy tenure on the Company's Board.

 Mr. Braun holds a BBA in Accounting from the University of Notre Dame.
-Mr. Braun is a director of Koch Enterprises, Inc. and has served in leadership positions for numerous nonprofit and civic organizations.
+Mr. Braun is a director of Koch Enterprises, Inc. and a director of Skanska USA Midwest.
+He served as Chairman of the Board of Trustees of the University of Evansville, and he has served in leadership positions for numerous nonprofit and civic organizations.